 How to make Rose Di Carnevale

-The pastry dough is really quite simple to make with just a few staple ingredients and will take only about 15 minutes to prepare.
+The pastry dough is simple to make with just a few staple ingredients and takes about 15 minutes to prepare.

-You can substitute the Grand Marnier Liquor for either Brandy, sweet Marsala wine or a fruity Grappa.
+You can add a splash of Grand Marnier Liquor, Brandy, sweet Marsala wine or a fruity Grappa after mixing the butter, if you like.

-Once it’s ready, you’ll need to cover it with some cling warp and let it rest for 30 minutes at room temperature.
+Once it’s ready, you’ll need to cover it with cling wrap and let it rest for 30 minutes at room temperature.

-Whether using a pasta machine to roll the dough or a rolling pin, do keep in mind that you want thin sheets of pastry dough.
+Whether using a pasta machine to roll the dough or a rolling pin, you’ll want thin sheets of pastry dough.

 They should be no thicker then 1/8 of an inch.

-To make the flower cutouts, you’ll need 3 different sizes of cookie cutters.
+To make the flower cutouts, you’ll need 3 different sizes.

 I used sizes of 2 1/2 inch, 2 inch and 1 1/2 inch flower shaped cookie cutters.

-Have a small bowl of water nearby as you’ll be using the water to dip your finger into and dabbing the centre of the flower with a little water.
-But just enough to dampen the dough so that the next cutout will stick to the one underneath.
+Have a small bowl of water nearby.
+You’ll be using it to dip your finger into and dab the centre of the flower with a little water—just enough to dampen the dough so that the next cutout will stick to the one underneath.

 And give it a little press in the middle to help it along!

-Remember to keep them covered with a clean dish cloth so they don’t dry up while you heat the oil.
+Once you have all your cutouts on a parchment-lined cookie sheet, keep them covered with a clean dishcloth while you heat the oil.

 While the oil is heating up, prepare another cookie sheet lined with paper towels.
-You’ll be needing it to drain the deep fried roses from any excess oil.
+The paper towels will absorb any excess oil from the deep-fried roses.

-And follow my directions in the recipe card below on how I kept the roses submerged with a wooden spoon for 10 seconds before releasing it to the surface.
+Check the recipe card below for how I kept the fritters submerged with a wooden spoon before releasing them to the surface.
 This allows the layers to crinkle up so prettily.

 How to fill the Carnival Roses with Nutella